 Here are a few strategies to help keep you on track while you travel.
 (Warning: If you read beyond this point you can no longer play the ignorance card.
 Any reason you give for not continuing with your fitness goals is no longer a reason, but an excuse.
 Happy reading!)

 Choose Your Location

 As any realtor will tell you, location is key.
-Your first priority when planning your trip is to ensure that everything you’ll need for your success will be within close proximity of where you’ll be staying.
+Your priority when planning your trip is to ensure that everything you’ll need for your success will be within proximity to where you’ll be staying.

 Choose a Hotel That Has What You Need

 An even better option than finding a hotel within proximity to what you need may be to find a hotel that has what you need.
 Many hotels, heck, most, now have fitness centers.
 Granted, some may leave a lot to be desired, but you’ll know this because you’ll have done your due diligence.
 Check the hotel’s website for photos of the fitness center.
 If they don’t have photos, either a.) call and ask what the fitness center has for equipment or b.) take it as a sign that it sucks and they’re embarrassed to show pictures of it.

 In addition to fitness centers, some hotel chains have rooms with kitchenettes.
 Two such chains are Residence Inn by Marriott and Homewood Suites by Hilton.
 Also, although I have absolutely no experience with it, never having used its services, nor having any idea how it actually works, Airbnb may be an option as well.
 Having a kitchenette, coupled with the fact that you chose a hotel close to a grocery store, will ensure that you eat as well as you do at home.

 If not a kitchenette, most hotels will have, at least, a mini-fridge.
 Fill your fridge with fruits and veggies, whole-grain bread, nuts and natural nut butter, regular cheese, cottage cheese, plain yogurt, milk, and sliced roast beef, turkey, or chicken.